 Many companies have benefitted from embedding a University researcher in their team for a defined period.
 The companies benefit from direct access to the latest ideas and thinking in the academic world and the University benefits from the experience and knowledge that flow back into the research groups from the commercial sector.

 Knowledge Transfer (KT) is the process by which knowledge and ideas move between the University of Oxford and users of that knowledge and is one of the strategic priorities of the university.
-The University uses Knowledge Transfer Secondments and Knowledge Transfer Partnerships to help meet its objectives in this area .
+The University uses Knowledge Transfer Partnerships to help meet its objectives in this area .

 Knowledge Transfer Partnerships (KTP)

-The University KTP officer provides general advice and support to projects, from the initial exploratory discussion stage through to completion.
+The University KTP Office provides general advice and support to projects, from the initial exploratory discussion state through to project completion.

 Find out more